Emilyrf/project-exam-2/README.md

 2. Open in your preferred code editor.

-On the terninal:
-3. Install the dependencies:
+3. On the terninal, Install the dependencies:

 ```bash
 npm i